-While there is no doubt that the Turkish Airlines lounge in Istanbul is excellent, but after 2 visits there, I’m am not as impressed as I hoped or expected to be.
+While there is no doubt that the Turkish Airlines lounge in Istanbul is excellent, but after two visits there, I’m am not as impressed as I hoped or expected to be.
 The experiences I had did not match the hype.

 The lounge design is beautiful, Mike was more fortunate than me for it not to be packed.